 The fastest-growing of these progressive benefits is Identity Protection Services.
 In the wake of 2017, a year that ushered in unprecedented numbers of data breaches and exposed personal information from the Equifax data breach that impacted nearly half of all Americans, HR teams and Total Rewards professionals have realized the scope of damage that compromised personal information can cause.
 This benefit was made even more attractive when the IRS recognized identity theft protection as a non-taxable, non-reportable benefit whether provided by an employer to employees, or by a business to its customers.

 By adding identity theft protection to your benefits stack, employees and employers can help prevent or minimize the harmful effects of having their sensitive personal information stolen.
-As Sontiq’s annual Employee Benefit Broker research has shown, peace of mind is an extremely valuable benefit for top talent.
+As Sontiq’s Employee Benefit Broker research has shown, peace of mind is an extremely valuable benefit for top talent.
 With a new year upon us and a fresh start to delivering impactful employee benefits, be sure to evaluate your culture and identify the perks that will reinforce a positive employee experience, while also fueling a competitive advantage for your hiring strategy.